Text by CLOT Magazine

 The album is named after one of the most popular beaches in Lima, where you both grew up.
 Beaches and the sea and oceans are truly magical places.
 Thinking on psychogeography ideas, what was the influence or presence of Agua Dulce throughout the production of the album?

 Laura: In Lima, there was an avenue called Huaylas, now renamed as Av Defensores del Morro.
 It is chaotic, there are thieves and a variety of smells and noises, but it is also immensely full of life and creativity of thousands of people looking to do some business.
 At the end of this avenue is a boardwalk (Malecón de Chorrillos district), where you can see directly to the beach, “Agua Dulce”, which is very beautiful.
 It is not just a small beach, you can see the infinity of the Pacific, there is no noise, it is calm, and when there is sun, you can imagine you are in some paradisiacal place.
-We have both grown up with that contrast, which is reflected in our compositions.
+We have both grown up with that contrast reflected in our compositions.

 Laura: Since I was very young, I have believed that the cajón is an instrument with which you can play almost anything you want.
 It is not an instrument purely and exclusively for the music of the central coast of Peru.
 At the same time, for reasons of respect, technique and learning, I think it is essential to learn it from tradition, to know the rhythms and, very importantly, the dance.
-In Agua Dulce, I have been able to unite the more modern forms with tradition, thus having much more freedom than in a choreography, for example.
+In Agua Dulce, I have united the more modern forms with tradition, thus having much more freedom than in a choreography, for example.
 Evolution is a big word for me.
 My processes are quite slow.
 I will be able to think about it in some time; for now, it’s just the beginning.

 What were your main inspirations during the production of the album?